-To summarize the data from the assessment, each of the hazards reviewed was given a score based upon its vulnerability and consequence to community lifelines as included in the Vulnerability and Consequence to Community Lifelines table included at the end of each hazard section (2.5 thru 2.17).
-A low categorization is equal to a 1 score.
-A moderate characterization is equal to a 2 score, and a high characterization is equal to a 3 score.
-By totaling the scores together among the vulnerability and consequence columns, a vulnerability and consequence community lifeline score can be derived for each hazard.
-In Table 24, the scores are provided for the vulnerability and consequence to community lifelines for each hazard Table 24: Vulnerability and Consequence to Community Lifelines Scores for All Hazards Hazard Vulnerability and Consequence to Community Lifelines Winter Snow and Ice Storms 33 Hurricane and Tropical Storms 32 Flood 30 Tornado 30 Mitigation Needs Assessment: r: black; font-size: 11pt" data-mce-style="font-size: 11.0pt; color: black;">Wildfire 28 Earthquake
+To summarize the data from the assessment, each of the hazards reviewed was given a score based upon its vulnerability and consequence to community lifelines as included in the Vulnerability and Consequence to Community Lifelines table included at the end of

-Earthquake 26 Thunderstorm 25 Wind 25 Lightning 24 Hail 22 Drought 21 Extreme Temperatures 17 Fog 16 In scoring each hazard
+Table 24: Vulnerability and Consequence to Community Lifelines Scores for All Hazards Hazard

+Vulnerability and Consequence to Community Lifelines

+Winter Snow and Ice Storms

+Hurricane and Tropical Storms

+Flood

+Tornado

+r: black; font-size: 11pt" data-mce-style="font-size: 11.0pt; color: black;">Wildfire

+Earthquake

+Thunderstorm

+Wind

+Lightning

+Hail

+Drought 21

+Extreme Temperatures

+Fog

-In scoring each hazard regarding its vulnerability and consequence to community lifelines, those hazards which pose the highest threat to community lifelines and vulnerable populations can be determined.
-For Lexington County, the hazards that pose the highest threat to community lifelines and vulnerable populations are winter snow and ice storms, hurricane and tropical storms, flood and tornado.
+16 In scoring each hazard regarding its vulnerability and consequence to community lifelines, those hazards which pose the highest threat to community lifelines and vulnerable populations can be determined.
+For Lexington County, the hazards that pose the highest threat to community lifelines and vulnerable populations are winter snow and ice storms. hurricane and tropical storms, flood and tornado.
 These are followed by wildfire, earthquake, thunderstorm, wind (thunderstorm and wind score evenly), lightning, hail, drought, extreme temperatures, and fog.

-One of the most critical findin gs from this assessment is that many of the hazards that pose the highest threats to community lifelines and vulnerable populations result in flooding.
+One of the most critical findin

+gs from this assessment is that many of the hazards that pose the highest threats to community lifelines and vulnerable populations result in flooding.
 Hurricane/tropical storm, flood and thunderstorm can result in heavy rains and flooding.
 This was a critical finding since it aligned with the same impacts suffered by the County for which its initial CDBG-DR allocation was awarded.
 This echoes the concerns that were communicated by the County's Emergency Management Department, Community Development Department and Public Works.
 This critical finding helped provide guidance in the identification, development and selection of CDBG-MIT activities.

-" data-aria-level="1" data-aria-posinset="2" data-listid="18" data-fot="Calibri" data-leveltext="%1.">Protect the most vulnerable populations, buildings andrtical facilities in the County through the implementation of cost-effective, environmentally sound, and technically feasible mitigation projects.

-• Protect the public health, safety and welfare by increasing public awareness and understanding of hazards and by fostering both individual and public responsibility in the mitigation of risks through available techniques that minimize vulnerability to those hazards.

-• Increase understanding of all residents in the community about the natural hazards threatening local areas and techniques available to minimize vulnerability to those hazards.

-• Maintain the economic vitality of the community in the face of natural disasters.

-• Ensure the security of homes, institutions and places of employment throughout the community that are considered vulnerable to natural disasters.
+- " data-aria-level="1" data-aria-posinset="2" data-listid="18" data-fot="Calibri" data-leveltext="%1.">Protect the most vulnerable populations, buildings andrtical facilities in the County through the implementation of costeffective, environmentally sound, and technically feasible mitigation projects. - · Protect the public health, safety and welfare by increasing public awareness and understanding of hazards and by fostering both individual and public responsibility in the mitigation of risks through available techniques that minimize vulnerability to those hazards. - Increase understanding of all residents in the community about the natural hazards threatening local areas and techniques available to minimize vulnerability to those hazards. - Maintain the economic vitality of the community in the face of natural disasters. - Ensure the security of homes, institutions and places of employment throughout the community that are considered vulnerable to natural disasters.

-• Ensure that the availability and function of community infrastructure will not be significantly disrupted by a natural disaster.

-• Inventory, map and assess all flood plain structures and properties that are or may be repetitive loss properties."
+- Ensure that the availability and function of community infrastructure will not be significantly disrupted by a natural disaster. - Inventory, map and assess all flood plain structures and properties that are or may be repetitive loss properties."